johannesjh/favagtk/README.md

 ### Installation

-Download a .flatpak file from one of favagtk's [CI builds over on GNOME Gitlab](https://gitlab.gnome.org/johannesjh/favagtk/-/pipelines?page=1&scope=all&ref=main&status=success).
+Download a .flatpak file from one of [favagtk's releases in gitlab](https://gitlab.gnome.org/johannesjh/favagtk/-/releases).

 You can then install the application as follows.